bioidiap/bob.learn.em/doc/guide.rst

 subspace for the residuals :math:`D` to capture and suppress a significant portion of between-class variation.

-An instance of :py:class:`xbob.learn.misc.JFABase` carries information about the matrices :math:`U`, :math:`V` and :math:`D`, which can be shared between several classes.
-In contrast, after the enrolment phase, an instance of :py:class:`xbob.learn.misc.JFAMachine` carries class-specific information about the latent variables :math:`y` and :math:`z`.
+An instance of :py:class:`bob.learn.misc.JFABase` carries information about the matrices :math:`U`, :math:`V` and :math:`D`, which can be shared between several classes.
+In contrast, after the enrolment phase, an instance of :py:class:`bob.learn.misc.JFAMachine` carries class-specific information about the latent variables :math:`y` and :math:`z`.

-An instance of :py:class:`xbob.learn.misc.JFABase` can be initialized as follows, given an existing GMM:
+An instance of :py:class:`bob.learn.misc.JFABase` can be initialized as follows, given an existing GMM:

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

-  >>> jfa_base = xbob.learn.misc.JFABase(gmm,2,2) # dimensions of U and V are both equal to 2
+  >>> jfa_base = bob.learn.misc.JFABase(gmm,2,2) # dimensions of U and V are both equal to 2
   >>> U = numpy.array([[1, 2], [3, 4], [5, 6], [7, 8], [9, 10], [11, 12]], 'float64')
   >>> V = numpy.array([[6, 5], [4, 3], [2, 1], [1, 2], [3, 4], [5, 6]], 'float64')
   >>> d = numpy.array([0, 1, 0, 1, 0, 1], 'float64')